aridjayarecipes/cutesrecipes.web.app/content/post/1787-simple-way-to-make-ultimate-blueberry-oat-muffins.md

 - "Once the oats have soaked for at least 1 hour, preheat the oven to 350°F. Line a muffin pan with liners or spray the pan with non-stick cooking spray and set aside."
 - "In a small bowl, whisk together the flours, baking powder, baking soda, salt and cinnamon.
 Set aside."
 - "Stir in the beaten egg, brown sugar and the melted butter to the milk and oats.
 Then add the dry ingredients to the wet and stir until just combined."
 - "Fold in the chopped pecans (or alternative nut) and the blueberries (or alternative fruit).
-If using frozen blueberries, don't thaw."
+If using frozen blueberries, don&#39;t thaw."
 - "Pour the batter into the muffin tins and place the pan in the oven.
 Bake for 15-18 minutes or until a toothpick inserted into the center of the muffins comes out clean.
 Careful not to overbake, as they will be dry if you do."
 - "Transfer the muffins to a wire rack to cool.
 Store muffins covered at room temperature for 3-4 days."
 categories: